🏝 Best Areas to Stay on Maui in 2023: A Complete Breakdown

 The Maui North Shore is one of the great overlooked areas on the island.
 When we were deciding where to stay on Maui for our second visit, we ended up booking a week near Paia and fell in love with the beaches and vibes.

-Most visitors who experience Paia and the north shore beaches only do so as they drive past them on their way to the Road to Hana scenic drive.
 However, this shoreline is home to some of the most beautiful and least-crowded beaches on the island.
 Kaulahao Beach and Ho’okipa Beach in particular are the best places to see Hawaiian sea turtles in Maui!

 The Maui North Shore is also famous for its windsurfing and kitesurfing, which is the optimistic way of saying it can be very windy.

 As it is not as popular a vacation destination as West Maui and South Maui, options are far more limited.
 That said, though there are few hotel options, there are many vacation rentals on VRBO.
-Additionally, the spaces tend to be larger and more private and there are no high-rise hotels littering the skyline or beaches.

 Best Places to Stay in Paia & Maui North Shore